United Mine Workers of America: Political involvement

 Throughout the years, the UMW has taken political stands and supported candidates to help achieve union goals.

 The United Mine Workers ran candidate Frank Henry Sherman under the union banner in the 1905 Alberta general election.
 Sherman's candidacy was driven to appeal to the significant population of miners working in the camps of southern Alberta.
 He finished second in the riding of Pincher Creek.

 The biggest conflict between the UMW and the government was while Franklin Roosevelt was president of the United States and John L. Lewis was president of the UMW.
 Originally, the two worked together well, but, after the 1937 strike of United Automobile Workers against General Motors, Lewis stopped trusting Roosevelt, claiming that Roosevelt had gone back on his word.
 This conflict led Lewis to resign as CIO president.
 Roosevelt repeatedly won large majorities of the union votes, even in 1940 when Lewis took an isolationist position on Europe, as demanded by far-left union elements.
 Lewis denounced Roosevelt as a power-hungry war monger, and endorsed Republican Wendell Willkie.

 The tension between the two leaders escalated during World War II.
 Roosevelt in 1943 was outraged when Lewis threatened a major strike to end anthracite coal production needed by the war effort.
 He threatened government intervention and Lewis retreated.

 The UMW represents West Virginia coal miners and endorsed Joe Manchin (D-W.Va.) in the 2018 United States Senate election in West Virginia.
 In 2021 the union urged him to revisit his opposition to President Biden's Build Back Better Plan, noting that the bill includes an extension of a fund that provides benefits to coal miners suffering from black lung disease, which expires at the end of the year.
 The UMWA also touted tax incentives that encourage manufacturers to build facilities in coalfields that would employ thousands of miners who lost their jobs.

 Recent elections

 In 2008 the UMWA supported Barack Obama as the best candidate to help achieve more rights for the mine workers.

 In 2012, the UMWA National COMPAC Council did not make an endorsement in the election for President of the United States, citing "Neither candidate has yet demonstrated that he will be on the side of UMWA members and their families as president."

 In 2014, the UMWA endorsed Kentucky Democrat Alison Lundergan Grimes for U.S. Senate.

+In 2023, the UMWA endorsed Democrat Andy Beshear for the 2023 Kentucky gubernatorial election.